HuasoFoundries/google-maps-documentation/docs/PlaceDetailsRequest.md

 [fields](#PlaceDetailsRequest.fields)

-**Type:**  Array<string>
+**Type:**  Array<string> optional

-Fields to be included in the details response.
+Fields to be included in the details response, [which will be billed for](https://developers.google.com/maps/billing/understanding-cost-of-use#places-product).
+If no fields are specified or \['ALL'\] is passed in, all available fields will be returned and billed for (this is not recommended for production deployments).
 For a list of fields see [PlaceResult](PlaceResult.md).
 Nested fields can be specified with dot-paths (for example, "geometry.location").

 [placeId](#PlaceDetailsRequest.placeId)